-Māla'ai Student Survey Name of Student: (Class: (Class: (Class to the start We just want to know about your ex Date: Circle: Pre/.
-Post This is not a test.
-We just want to know about your exquestions and choose the answer that best fits you.
-If • - - • When I am in the garden Strongly Agree Agree Neutral Disagree Strongly Disagree 1.
+Māla'ai Student Survey Name of Student: Class: Chis is not a test.
+We just want to know about your ex perience in t the garden.
+I Please respo • Post lowing questions and choose the answer that best fits you.
+If When I am in the garden Strongly Agree Agree Neutral Disagree Strongly Disagree 1.
 I think I make a difference.
 2. I feel safe.
 3. I know people who I can trust and learn from.
 4. I am willing to try new things.
 5. I am proud of the work I do.
 6. I feel like I am an important part of the garden.
 7. I am able to explore or be creative.
 8. I think about my actions and their consequences and how to make good choices.
 9. I am able to address challenges, including when to get help.
 10. It gives me pleasure or joy to take care of the land.
 11. I know how to cooperate and work well with others.
 12. I learn about healthy foods and how to make healthy food choices.
 13. I sometimes think about the kind of life I want when I'm older.